adam-maj/deep-learning/README.md

 > 6. compute efficiency
 > 7. energy
 >
-> **The entire history of deep learning can be seen as a series of advancements that have gradually removed these constraints**, enabling the creation of increasingly intelligent systems.
+> **The entire history of deep learning can be seen as a series of advancements that have gradually raised the ceiling on these constraints**, enabling the creation of increasingly intelligent systems.

 It's impossible to understand where we're going without first understanding how we got here - and it's impossible to understand how we got here without understanding these constraints that have always governed the rate of progress.